the-isf-academy/unit_00_project_Iris/README.md

 # unit_00_project_Iris

-This code was authored by Iris Wong (CS9, 2019) and adapted to include animations.
+This code was authored by Iris Wong (CS9, 2019) for her unit 0 drawing project.
+The CS teaching team adapted to include animations.
 She drew Winwin from NCT and decided to do Winwin's side profile drawing with his name in block letters.

 ## How To Use
 Uh oh!
 This part of the README.md is missing.
 Can you work with your group to figure it out?